Starlicide: Use

+Trials started in Kenya in 2024 to use starlicide to control the population of the invasive House Crow, whose Kenyan population currently exceeds 700.000 birds.

 Ecological impacts

 Starlicide can and does kill nontarget species of birds that eat at feedlots and other places it is used.
 However, this rarely occurs because of the places that Starlicide is used.

-Rusty blackbirds (Euphagus carolinus), once an abundant species that is declining precipitously, have been theorized to be declining as a result of the use of Starlicide.
-However, this issue has been analyzed and found to be non-significant and not discussed by Avery (2013).
+The Rusty blackbirds (Euphagus carolinus), a once abundant species that is declining precipitously, has been theorized to be declining as a result of the use of Starlicide.
+This issue has been analyzed and found to be insignificant.
 Rusty blackbirds primarily feed on invertebrates in wet woodlands and near streams throughout the year.
-Even though they roost with other blackbirds, Rusty Blackbirds usually will not feed with them.
+Even though they roost with other blackbirds, rusty blackbirds will not usually feed with them.
 Rusty blackbirds are a species not likely to be taken protecting crops because they mostly feed in wet woodland bottoms on acorns, pine seeds, fruits, and animal matter during winter, but sometimes will be found in feedlots (Avery 2013).
-Even at the highest potential nontarget take with Starlicide, few, if any, would be taken and not a cause a decline in their population.
-Habitat issues, possibly on their Canadian breeding habitat and on wintering grounds in the southeastern United States such as the decline of wetlands, is likely the primary reason for their decline.
-But, as poisoned birds may fly long distance before they die, it's difficult to find carcasses and results of studies may underestimate mortality, this had been shown in studying effectiveness of poison to control ravens.
+Even at the highest potential nontarget take with starlicide, few, if any, would be taken: not sufficient to cause a decline in their population.
+Habitat issues, possibly on their Canadian breeding habitat and on wintering grounds in the southeastern United States (for example, the decline of wetlands), is likely to be the primary reason for their decline.
+But, as poisoned birds may fly long distances before they die, it is difficult to find carcasses and results of studies may underestimate mortality.
+(This had been shown in studying effectiveness of poison to control ravens).